 With the built environment contributing around 40% of the world’s total carbon footprint according to the World Green Building Council, developers and property owners must not be daunted by the Net Zero buildings challenge.

 Create a Net Zero philosophy

 Developers and property owners need to move beyond simply greenwashing.
-Their goal must be to reduce the carbon emissions of real estate and create net zero energy buildings before costly regulation and enforcement take over.
+Their goal must be to reduce the carbon emissions of real estate and create Net Zero in real estate before costly regulation and enforcement take over.

 Considering cost-effective solutions at the outset of a project, as part of an objective and considered briefing stage, will enable significant progress.
 Moreover, they take into account the wider lifecycle benefits arising from both construction and in-use operation.
-This can create a more resilient, and therefore more valuable, asset in the long term with more evidence now supporting the value of Net Zero carbon buildings in the drive to reduce global emissions.
+This can create a more resilient, and therefore more valuable, asset in the long term with more evidence now supporting the value of Net Zero buildings in the drive to reduce global emissions.

 There must be a shift towards a more proactive mindset, along with a re-evaluation of the success of projects.
-The industry requires solid real-world case studies, with added data and scrutiny on how a building performs over its lifecycle.
+Real estate requires solid real-world case studies, with added data and scrutiny on how a building performs over its lifecycle.
 But this doesn’t have to cause paralysing levels of bureaucracy or procrastination.

 1. Refurbish and re-use*